FROM MY TO ME

 Don’t see making your own web page as a nostalgia, don’t participate in creating the netstalgia trend.
 What you make is a statement, an act of emancipation.
 You make it to continue a 25-year-old tradition of liberation.

 This text is part of the forthcoming book "Turing Complete User.
-Resisting Alienation in Human-Computer-Interaction" by Olia Lialina, that will be published in march 2021 through Heidelberg University Publishing.
-It contains collected essays and some other gimmicks and will be available as print and open access, here on this website.
+Resisting Alienation in Human-Computer-Interaction" by Olia Lialina, that will be published in april 2021 through Heidelberg University Publishing.
+It contains five collected essays and will be available as print and open access, here on this website.

 Olia Lialina has published another essay on Interface Critique, called Rich User Experience, UX and the Desktopization of War.